- Tracy Gunn

 • Symptoms and signs include burning in the chest and irritated cough.

 Usually resolves itself by ceasing diving for several days.
-Not considered immediately life threatening or hazardous.
+Not considered immediately life-threatening or hazardous.

 Central Nervous System (CNS) Toxicity

 At the surface, pure oxygen (100%) has a partial pressure of 1.0 atmospheres (ata).
-As pressure increases 1atm for every 10 msw, a diver will be at the 1.4 ata threshold at 4 m / 13 ft.
+As pressure increases by 1atm for every 10 msw, a diver will be at the 1.4 ata threshold at 4 m / 13 ft.
 This is also called the oxygen window as decompression times can be shortened by breathing pure oxygen at depth 6m or less.
-This is because at rest, the threshold at which toxicity occurs is raised (1.6 ata).
+This is because, at rest, the threshold at which toxicity occurs is raised (1.6 ata).

-When using Enriched Air remember to stay shallow.
+When using Enriched Air, remember to stay shallow.

 100% pure oxygen can be toxic in just 4 meters of water.